 CrossFit, Paleo, Slow-Carb, Counting Calories, Counting Macros, the “Fast-Metabolism Diet,” even a bit of the Weight Watchers point system.

 Here’s the thing: I understand that weight loss is supposed to be a simple formula, (Calories In) minus (Calories Out).
 (I also understand that some people think that’s bogus, and that you should just focus on eating certain types of foods rather than count calories.)

 (I should clarify – that’s not totally fair – there were some benefits to various approaches.)

 BUT I DID NOT LOSE SIGNIFICANT WEIGHT.

-Occasionally a pound or two from various things, after a ton of effort.
-It would tend to come back.
+Occasionally a pound or two would come off from various tactics, after a ton of effort.
+But it would tend to come back.

 I had a basic problem – the fewer calories I ate, the worse I felt.

 Even cutting my calories a little bit felt awful.

 But over the past month or so, I’ve been able to lose 10 pounds in the time-span of about 30 days and actually FEEL GOOD.
 Really good.
 (And since losing that first ten pounds and hitting my goal, I’ve actually lost a little more weight…) My total cholesterol has also dropped to 153.
 My doctor was blown away – she had never seen anything like it.